Compact HII Regions as Clocks of Massive-Star Formation: Evidence for Long Formation Timescales: The Observational Luminosity Functions

 \section{The Observational Luminosity Functions}

-We derive updated LFs for OB stars and compact \HII\ regions from modern catalogues, using a common methodology that allows a consistent relative normalisation.
-We convert source counts to a LF, $\Phi(L)$, expressed as a number density per logarithmic luminosity interval in units of ${\rm kpc^{-3}\,dex^{-1}}$.
-To do so, we assume an exponential vertical distribution about the Galactic mid-plane with scale height $h=39$\,pc (the value inferred by M11 for \HII-regions) for both compact \HII\ regions and OB stars, given their common birth environment (they are different phases of the same objects).
+We derive updated LFs for OB stars and embedded massive-star sources from modern catalogues, using a common methodology that allows a consistent relative normalisation.
+In what follows, the OB-star LF is given in absolute Gaia magnitude $G_{\rm abs}$ (see Section~\ref{subsec:ALS_LF}), whereas the embedded-source LF is given in bolometric luminosity $L$ (Section~\ref{subsec:rms_catalogue}).
+In both cases, source counts are converted into space densities by assuming an exponential vertical distribution about the Galactic mid-plane with scale height $h=39$\,pc, the value inferred by M11 for compact \HII\ regions, which we adopt for both embedded sources and OB stars given their common birth environment.

-To maximise the number of objects retained from the available catalogues, we include OB stars and compact \HII\ regions out to heliocentric distances of 6 and 18\,kpc, respectively.
-This choice necessitates luminosity-dependent completeness corrections, which we derive with an empirical effective-volume correction (see Appendix~\ref{app:completeness}).
-In addition, the absolute normalisation of the LFs can vary with Galactocentric radius due to large-scale structure in the star-forming disc, so in our Monte-Carlo modeling we will place the two LFs on a common effective Galactic volume scale to enable a meaningful relative normalisation (see details in Appendix~\ref{app:renorm}).
+To maximise the number of objects retained from the available catalogues, we include OB stars and RMS embedded sources out to heliocentric distances of 12 and 18\,kpc, respectively.
+We derive both LFs with the same two-step procedure: we first correct for large-scale radial variations in the observed source surface density and normalize both LFs to the source density at 3~kpc, and then apply an empirical effective-volume completeness correction (see Appendix~\ref{app:lf_corrections}).